hubtru/xLSTF/Forecasting/README.md

 ```bash
 ./Forecasting/Scripts/run_LocalExperiemnt.sh xlstm <dataset-selector:str> # this evaluates all xlstm-based models
 ```

-Two models named TSxLSTM_MBl and TSxLSTM_MBl_Variant are added to the xlstm based models, which are only using one xLSTM Block with the mLSTM.
-The TSxLSTM_MBl_Variant uses the NLinear model in its architeture and the conv layer is removed from the xlstm package.
-Additionaly a linear pattern extractor is added.
+## TSxLSTM MBlock Variants added to xlstm-based models

+TSxLSTM\_MBl: This model maintains the standard architecture using one xLSTM Block with an mLSTM.

+notebook example can be found here:
+``
+"/xLSTF/Forecasting/Notebooks/mainTSxLSTM.ipynb"
+``

+TSxLSTM\_MBl\_Variant: This enhanced model incorporates multiple improvements:
+  - Uses the NLinear model in its architecture.
+  - Adds a linear pattern extractor based on DUET, same as DLinears decomposition.
+  - Removes the convolutional layer (conv1d) from the xLSTM package.

+notebook example can be found here:
+``
+"/xLSTF/Forecasting/Notebooks/mainTSxLSTM_Best.ipynb"
+``

+The convolutional layer (conv1d) and swish activation are removed inside the xLSTM Package.
+Changes can be found here:
+``
+/xLSTF/Forecasting/models/xlstmMBlock/xlstm/blocks/mlstm/layer.py
+``

+The linear pattern extractor from DUET and the DLinear decomposition, can be found here:
+``
+/xLSTF/Forecasting/models/decomp
+``